 Car insurance is certain to play a part in any claim that's made after a traffic accident.
 Arkansas, like most states, requires vehicle owners to maintain certain minimum amounts of coverage in order to operate a vehicle legally on the state's roads and highways.
-Read on for the details of Arkansas's auto insurance rules and how coverage is likely to affect a car accident case.
+Read on for the details of Arkansas's auto insurance rules, including:

 Arkansas follows a traditional "fault"-based system when it comes to financial responsibility for losses stemming from a car accident: injuries, lost income, vehicle damage, and so on.
 This means that the person who was at fault for causing the car accident is also responsible for any resulting harm (from a practical standpoint, the at-fault driver's insurance carrier will absorb these losses, up to policy limits).

-In Arkansas, a person who suffers any kind of injury or damage due to an auto accident usually can proceed in one of three ways:
+A person who suffers any kind of injury or damage due to an auto accident in Arkansas usually can proceed in one of three ways:

 Note: In a no-fault car insurance state, a claimant doesn't usually have this same range of options.
 After a car accident in a no-fault state, you must turn to the personal injury protection coverage of your own car insurance policy for payment of medical bills and other out-of-pocket losses, regardless of who caused the crash.
 Only if your injuries reach a certain threshold can you step outside of no-fault and make a claim directly against the at-fault driver.
 But Arkansas drivers don't need to worry about no-fault for an in-state accident.

 Arkansas requires that each motor vehicle in operation on the state's roads be covered by liability insurance.
 The required minimum amounts of liability car insurance coverage in Arkansas are: